 Portsmouth to Caen

 The town of Caen is located in France’s Normandy region on the River Orne.
-While the town is a nice stop for a coffee and croissant, it’s also a great base to learn more about the Normandy landings and visit other World War II heritage sites.
-The ferry terminal is approximately 15 km from Caen and there is a day time shuttle bus service for foot passengers.
-The ferry operates up to 21 times per week, with crossing times of up to 7 hours with comfortable cabins and fine dining.
-Sailings are made on their cruise ferries, the Mont St Michel and Normandie.
-Both vessels feature comfortable facilities, French-influenced restaurants, and excellent service.
-You have the choice of two or four berth cabins, DJ and children’s entertainment during the high season, cinemas, shops, games rooms, and sun decks, as well as a la carte and self-service restaurants.
+While the town is a pleasnat stop for a coffee and croissant, it’s also a great base for exploring the history of the Normandy landings and visiting the region’s most famous World War II heritage sites.
+The ferry terminal is approximately 15 km from Caen and there is a daytime shuttle bus service for foot passengers.
+There are ferry sailings up to 21 times per week, ranging from 4 hours to 7 hours 45 minutes.
+Brittany Ferries operate ferry sailings, offering comfortable facilities, French-influenced restaurants, cinemas, shops, games rooms and sun decks.
+Passengers can choose from two or four-berth cabins.
+From £31 per person.

 Portsmouth to Le Havre

 Brittany Ferries offers a no-frills ferry service from Portsmouth to Le Havre.
 Overnight sailings on their economy service are available until November.
 The routes are offered up to 7 times per week and the crossing takes around 8 hours.
 You’ll arrive in Le Havre, a 16th-century port city that was recently recognized as a UNESCO World Heritage Site.
 Le Havre is also the closest crossing to Paris, just a two-hour drive away from the capital with easy access to eastern France, the Alps, and Normandy.
-The route is shared with économie ferries, the Etretat and the Baie de Seine, designed for people who want cheap ferry tickets from Portsmouth to Le Havre.
-On board the vessels are good quality French catering, movie lounge, free Wi-Fi, and a small shop for alcohol, perfume, and confectionery purchases.
+The route is shared with économie ferries, the Etretat and the Baie de Seine, and is designed for people who want cheap ferry tickets from Portsmouth to Le Havre.
+On board, the vessels offer high-quality French catering, a movie lounge, free Wi-Fi and a small shop for alcohol, perfume, and confectionery purchases.
+This route books up far in advance so it’s worth booking your ferry as soon as you have confirmed your trip.
+From £49 per person.

 Portsmouth to Cherbourg